Sexual stimulation: Sexual role-play

 Sexual role-play is when people act out characters or scenarios which may sexually stimulate each other.
 This can include fantasies (discussed above) and fetishes, such as BDSM (bondage and discipline, dominance and submission, sadism and masochism) or age-play.
 It has been described by some as an adult form of L.A.R.P (live action role-play).
 Role-play can also be carried out online, by typing stories to each other or pretending to be a character, and is therefore a form of mental stimulation you can engage in with another person without them being physically present.
 Many adolescents find online role-play pleasurable and arousing.

 Role-play can also include sexual fan fiction, where characters from well-known stories, that were not sexually or romantically together in the original story, are written into sexual scenes.
 Slash fiction is a type of fan fiction where the characters of the same sex (originally male-male) engage in romantic or sexual activities.
 Slash fiction allows people the freedom to share stimulating things that can be counter-cultural.

+Kinks

+Sexual kinks also play a role in sexual stimulation in the sense that they involve unconventional sexual practices, concepts, and fantasies.
+This is a term that comes from the idea of a person bending their typical behavior in order to be more intimate with their partner(s), and is not to be confused with a fetish.
+Kinks can enhance the overall sexual experience by opening a conversation with those involved, which helps build trust and create a comfortable environment where boundaries can be set and new things can be tried.
+In terms of sexual stimulation, kinky behavior and actions are often used to increase pleasure, improve stimulation, and potentially decrease feelings of shame.
+When engaging in kinks, it is important for people to understand themselves and what they might want, as well as what the other person(s) might want, which can be done through converstion and asking for consent throughout the overall experience.